 Buy Different Types of Ingredients

-You now know that Polish grocery stores do not sell chocolate chips.
-I further learned that in Poland, cereal comes in bags instead of boxes.
-Tofu does not come in a container, but is in a bag sort of wrapping.
+I learned that cereal comes in bags instead of boxes in Poland.
+Tofu does not come in a container but is in a bag sort of wrapping.
 Eggs are stored on shelves, not in a refrigerator.

-In Poland and other parts of Europe it is illegal to wash eggs and instead, chickens are vaccinated against salmonella.
-Because the eggs keep their outer layer, refrigerating the eggs would actually cause mildew growth.
+In Poland and other parts of Europe, washing eggs is illegal; instead, chickens are vaccinated against salmonella.
+Because the eggs keep their outer layer, refrigerating them would cause mildew growth.

-Key advice: trust that a grocery store is not trying to hurt you.
-If something is packaged differently than in the United States, likely there is a reason for it.
-If you end up living in Poland, it is safe to buy eggs that are not stored in a refrigerator.
+The Takeaway: trust that a grocery store is not trying to hurt you.
+If something is packaged differently than in the United States, there is likely a reason for it.
+If you live in Poland, buying eggs not stored in a refrigerator is safe.

 Let Google Translate Become Your Best Friend

-When living in Poland it is pretty easy to get by as an American who doesn’t speak Polish.
-However, there is one important place where your lack of Polish language knowledge will become apparent: while grocery shopping.
+Living in Poland is easy to get by as an American who doesn’t speak Polish.
+But, there is one significant place where your lack of Polish language knowledge will become apparent: while grocery shopping.

-If you need to know the exact ingredients in food items, make sure to bring your phone to the grocery store and use Google Translate.
+If you need to know the ingredients in food items, bring your phone to the grocery store and use Google Translate.
 When you stop to type Polish words into your phone, shopping will take longer than usual—so plan accordingly.

-If dietary restrictions aren’t an issue and you feel adventurous, forgo the phone and just trust your guts: you may end up tasting a new ingredient that you love!
+If dietary restrictions aren’t an issue and you feel adventurous, forgo the phone and trust your gut – you may end up tasting a new ingredient you love!

 Try the Fruit at Local Fruit Stands and the Rolls at Tiny Bakeries

-Right down the street from my apartment in Warsaw there was a tiny little bakery that I passed each morning.
-People did not really sit at the bakery because there was only one small table with two chairs.
+Right down the street from my apartment in Warsaw, there was a tiny little bakery I passed each morning.
+People did not sit at the bakery because there was only one small table with two chairs.

-Many neighborhoods in Poland have fruit stalls that pop up multiple days a week and small sidelined bakeries.
+Many neighborhoods in Poland have fruit stalls and small sidelined bakeries that pop up multiple days a week.
 Don’t pass them by.

 Make Sure Wherever You Live Has a Drying Rack

-As I searched for an AirBnB to rent I noticed that no place seemed to have a drying machine.
-Under the appliances section on the AirBnB website I checked the boxes that said “washing machine” and “drying machine” and soon, it became apparent that drying machines simply are not really a thing in Warsaw.
+As I searched for an Airbnb to rent, I noticed that no place seemed to have a drying machine.
+Under the appliances section on the Airbnb website, I checked the boxes that said “Washer” and “Dryer.”
+Soon, it became apparent that dryers were not a thing in Warsaw.

-The drying rack was made of multiple bars close to the ceiling with a string pulley to bring the bars down to a level where I could reach them.
-After putting wet clothes on the bars I pulled the string to bring the racks back up to the ceiling.
+The drying rack was made of multiple bars close to the ceiling with a string pulley to bring the bars down to a level I could reach.
+After putting wet clothes on the bars, I pulled the string to bring the racks back up to the ceiling.

-If not, there are plenty of portable drying racks—the important thing is to make sure wherever you stay either already has one, or, that you know where to buy one during the first week you live in Poland.
+If not, there are plenty of portable drying racks—the crucial thing is to ensure wherever you stay either already has one or you know where to buy one during the first week you live in Poland.